embassy-rs/embassy/cyw43/README.md

 ```
 Send it some data, you should see it echoed back and printed in the firmware's logs.

+## Minimum supported Rust version (MSRV)

+Embassy is guaranteed to compile on the latest stable Rust version at the time of release.
+It might compile with older versions but that may change in any new patch release.

 ## License

 This work is licensed under either of